eci-wmanning/avid-aw-cloud-run/README.md

 ### Running Project Locally
 - Navigate to the `app.py` file
 - Click the run icon in the toolbar above your project working tree

-# Build Environments
-Avid Warranty & Homekeep both have multiple environments associated with the applications.
-## Dev

 <h3>Github & Google Cloud Integration</h3>